Get the Best WordPress Backup

 One easy way to restore a saved backup is to set a disaster recovery point.
 Put simply, this will tell Duplicator that you want to restore your website to a certain point.

-Unlike other WordPress backup plugins, Duplicator Pro gives you a recovery URL that leads to a streamlined installer to quickly get your site back online.
+Unlike other WordPress backup plugins, Duplicator Pro gives you a recovery URL.
 You can use this even if your website is down, ensuring you can get your site up and running after an unexpected error.

-To set disaster recovery, the package needs to be a full backup that’s stored locally.
-If it is, you can click on the disaster recovery icon:
+To set disaster recovery, you’ll need a complete backup that’s stored locally.
+If it is, you can click on the disaster recovery icon.

-After this, you can either copy the recovery link or download the launcher.
+After this, either copy the recovery link or download the launcher.
 Whenever something goes wrong on your WordPress website, paste the link into a browser window.
-Alternatively, open the launcher file:
+Alternatively, open the launcher file.

 To restore your Multisite, simply follow the step-by-step recovery wizard.
 This allows you to access an error-free version of your network again!